Eyjafjallajokull: A Geography Case Study

 This video is suitable for all ages.
 It will act as an excellent support in the study of tectonic hazards, , disasters, and the risks associated with them.

-Our new teacher resource video ‘Eyjafjallajokull: a Geography Case Study’ received the Highly Recommended Award at the Scottish Association of Geography Teachers Conference 2016.
+‘Eyjafjallajokull: a Geography Case Study’ received the Highly Commended Award at the Scottish Association of Geography Teachers Conference and the Silver Award at the Geographical Association Awards

 Download additional resources